-The issues below apply to the Beta genomic data (arrays, WGS, and auxiliary data).
+The issues below apply to the Q2 2022 release genomic data (arrays, WGS, and auxiliary data).
 These will be addressed in the next callset release (ETA 2022), unless stated otherwise.
 We have provided suggested actions for researchers to workaround the issue.
 Sample lists relevant to these issues can be found in the User Support Hub [1].